 The cause of plantar fasciitis is inflammation of the plantar fascia ligament.
-This usually occurs where it attaches to the heel, but it can occur anywhere along the bottom of your foot.
+This common injury usually occurs where it attaches to the heel, but it can occur anywhere along the bottom of your foot.
+This can lead to severe pain in your heel and arch.
 I treat the inflammation with medication or an injection.
 I also support to the ligament using specialized insoles called custom orthotics.
 Unfortunately, most people wait too long before they come into the office.
 Some of my patients wait 2 years before coming in!
-Don’t let heel and arch pain get in the way of playing the sport you love.
+Don't let heel and arch pain get in the way of playing the sport you love.
 Come into the office and together we can get you out of pain.

 Like plantar fasciitis, you may feel Achilles tendonitis when you first step out of bed.
 The pain you may feel is behind your heel and up your leg.
 The Achilles tendon is a very strong structure and can worsen.
 It's common to start to hurt you with every step you take.
 Let's not let it get to that point.

 There are some limitations to treating the Achilles tendon.
 First, because of a poor blood supply to part of the tendon, we never use a cortisone injection to treat it.
-Doing so can lead to a rupture of the tendon which, trust me, you don’t want to risk.
+Doing so can lead to a rupture of the tendon which, trust me, you don't want to risk.
 The good news is that I am working with regenerative medicine to safely heal the tendon.
-This includes platelet rich plasma (PRP), amniotic stem cell injections, and exosome cell injections.
-This has become my preferred way to treat Achilles tendonitis.
-It’s exhausting to have pain with every step you take.
-It’s frustrating to be injured and not be able to play your sport.
+This includes shockwave therapy, which has become my preferred way to treat Achilles tendonitis.
+It's exhausting to have pain with every step you take.
+It's frustrating to be injured and not be able to play your sport.
 I can help, but you need to take that first step.

 A Morton's neuroma is an enlarged, inflamed nerve in the ball of your foot.
 It may feel like your foot is thick underneath the ball of your foot.
 You may also feel electric shocks shooting into your toes.
 You may feel a numb sensation.
 These are all common when the nerve is inflamed.